seblammers/sebastianlammers.com/src/routes/posts/data-in-js-03/+page.md

 ## Mutate, select, rename columns
-We're gonna finish this off with a roundhouse-kick of data manipulations.
+We're gonna finish this post off with a roundhouse-kick of data manipulations.
 Adding a new column based on existing ones?
 Got ya!
 Renaming existing columns?
 Easy!
 Selecting columns to boil down the amount of data?
 Totally!